 HARI operates as both an interdisciplinary and transdisciplinary Institute.
 Established over a decade ago, its explicit aim is to foster intellectual exchange between scholars of different disciplines.

-It now hosts a wide range of collaborative projects, promoting events in central London locations and on Royal Holloway’s campus at Egham.
+It now hosts a wide range of collaborative projects, promoting events in central London locations, on Royal Holloway’s campus at Egham, and online.

 This page offers an introduction to this year’s research topics, with links to individual project pages.

-HARI’s five funding streams, Fellowships, Projects, Research Centre Collaboration, Eminent Speaker Events and Ad Hoc Funding, aim to:
+HARI’s five funding streams are Fellowships, Projects, Research Centre Collaboration, Eminent Speaker Events and Ad Hoc Funding.
+They aim to:

 - Provide funding for interdisciplinary research collaboration;